Calea ternifolia: Pharmacology

-It is thought these compounds, and their respective pharmacological classes create the effects of Calea ternifolia.

-Caleicine is a unique sesquiterpene compound found only in Calea ternifolia and is one of many GABAergic compounds found in the plant and acts as a prodrug to the known bioactive and potent Eugenol.
-Caleicine is a strong candidate to be responsible the effects of Calea ternifolia as the GABA modulation Eugenol exhibits are the same that of Calea ternifolia.
+Caleicine is a unique sesquiterpene compound found only in Calea ternifolia and is one of many GABAergic compounds found in the plant and acts as a prodrug to the known bioactive and potent eugenol.
+Caleicine is a strong candidate to be responsible the effects of Calea ternifolia as the GABA modulation eugenol exhibits are the same that of Calea ternifolia.

-Calea ternifolias negative side effects, nausea, vomiting and delirium based hallucinations, are the same that of Eugenol and other GABAergic compounds.
+Calea ternifolia's negative side effects, nausea, vomiting and delirium based hallucinations, are the same that of eugenol and other GABAergic compounds.

 GABA positive allosteric site modulation is found in many sedative substances such as Methaqualone, Propofol, Alcohol (Ethanol) and Zolpidem.
 The properties of GABA positive modulating substances typically are anxiolytic, anticonvulsant, oneirogenic, sedative, hypnotic, euphoriant, and muscle relaxant effects.

 In a study, 12 participants were given extracts of Calea ternifolia and experienced effects of mild augmentation of sensorial perceptions, imaginings, thought gaps, and retrieval problems; lethargy and a short sleep with vivid dreams.